Move to Ireland: the ultimate guide on moving to Ireland

 A parent, foster parent, or guardian should complete the Application form (REG1M) for a PPSN for their child aged under 18, and provide evidence of their own identity. and the identity of the child when they attend the appointment.

-It doesn’t matter that every conceivable government office from Driver’s License, to income tax, to government benefits, medical treatment access, to insuring a bloody car for the Irish roads needs a PPS number you must have your need for it in writing.
+It doesn’t matter that every conceivable government office from Driver’s Licenses, to income tax, to government benefits, medical treatment access, to insuring a bloody car for the Irish roads needs a PPS number you must have your need for it in writing.
 This didn’t happen in Dublin though and I had no problem getting my PPS with just my passport.

 So we got it in writing from the local National Driver Licence Service or NDLS they were very nice and suggested we go to Sligo for a PPS, as Letterkenny was apparently notorious for treating people very badly.
 However, since we already had the appointment booked we decided to continue with Letterkenny and hopefully, we would not get the same jerk on the desk.